fisher-alice/johnny-five-wiki/Sensor.md

 ```
 {
-  board: A reference to the board object the Sensor is attached to
   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the Sensor is attached to
   mode: The Pin.MODE, Defaults to OUTPUT